Login with your member password below to see your content

 Move In?

-Castelmezzano is one of the best preserved medieval villages in all of Southern Italy and yet it is no "museum" but a lively little town.
+Castelmezzano is one of the best-preserved medieval villages in all of Southern Italy and yet it is no "museum" but a lively little town.

-Many of the residents are aging though, and, sadly, the population is declining.
-For this reason, they really want those who love old fashioned Italy to settle here.
-If you fall in love with this little gem (you will) they'd be delighted if you'd call it home.
+Many of the residents are aging, though, and, sadly, the population is declining.
+For this reason, they really want those who love old-fashioned Italy to settle here.
+If you fall in love with this little gem (you will), they'd be delighted if you'd call it home.

 Where to Stay and Where to Eat

-Photos of Castelmezzano and Surrounds
+Photos of Castelmezzano and Surroundings

 Winter in Castelmezzano